 Himiway Cruiser as an all-terrain electric fat bike can help you conquer most of terrains easily.
 You can ride it through the mountains and experience an exciting off-road riding experience.
-Here are some tips you must know when you do mountain bike riding with Himiway electric bicycle.
+Before we start, we hope you can know something about the correct riding posture.
+And here are some tips you must know when you do mountain bike riding with Himiway electric bicycle.

 The slope of the road

 Off-chamber road sections, steep slopes to the cliff side, if you use braking or large movement control, it may cause the tire to lose grip and slip off the edge of the road; if you know the following tips, most of them are safe to pass.

 1. Dealing with the slopes with downward slopes is like turning, using a leaning body instead of a leaning bike.
 The greater the slope of the road, the greater the curvature, so the force is the same, and then you know your tires It will stick like glue and will not slide out.

 2. Avoid accelerating on the sloped down path, before reaching, keep a certain speed, and glide over this section of the road; if you need to add some force to pass, please apply light and smooth force.

 3. Add all your body weight to the pedals below the incline and you'll find that this technique is great for holding the wheels close to the road - even on similar terrain, where all you have to do is stand on the pedals and slide until you pass.

 For any rock or wood higher than the front wheel axis, you can beat it without dismounting; here is how to do it.

 1. Bring some speed-about the fastest speed when riding easily, the kinetic energy is your friend, because the average person can not directly step up to a large drop by stepping on it.